 After investigating the devices, the customer’s beloved top smartphone-making company said damaged batteries from two of their suppliers were blamed for product downfall and wiped $5.3 billion off its profit.

 Samsung chief Koh Dong-jin said safety measures and changes were undertaken to avoid the same problem of “battery fire” in the future as the South Korean firm is ready to launch the Galaxy S8, which is the first handset after Note 7 collapse.

 “The lessons of this incident are deeply reflected in our culture and process”, Koh told to reporters at a press conference.
-He then further said “Samsung Electronics will be working hard to regain Consumer trust”.
+He then further said, “Samsung Electronics will be working hard to regain consumer trust”.

 Samsung told on Monday that “it has not decided whether to reuse parts in the recovered Note 7 or resell any recalled phones.”
 A person who knows about this matter told Reuters that reselling some Note 7 repair phones was an option.
 The firm then added that it almost recovered 96% of 3.06 million Note 7 that were sold to customers.

-Patrick Moorhead, President of a technology analyst and advisory firm Moor Insights and Strategy said” The odds that two different suppliers had issue with same phone is an extremely low likelihood and may signal we have reached an infection point in smartphone battery technology”.
+Patrick Moorhead, President of a technology analyst and advisory firm Moor Insights and Strategy said” The odds that two different suppliers had an issue with the same phone is an extremely low likelihood and may signal we have reached an infection point in smartphone battery technology”.

 Samsung did not enclose the name of suppliers but identified them as affiliates of Samsung SDI Co Ltd and China’s Amperex Technology Ltd (ATL).
 SDI said it would invest $129 million to upgrade product safety and will continue the supply of batteries for Samsung whereas ATL declined to share any thoughts.